sHedC/python-masterthermconnect/README.md

 [![workflow-stable]][workflows-stable]

 ## About
-If you feel like donating to a worthy charity my wife is running the London Marathon for the Salvation Army:
+If you feel like donating to a worthy charity my wife is running the London Marathon for the Salvation Army:<br>
 [![Charity Link](images/salvationarmy.jpg)](https://www.justgiving.com/fundraising/jackie-holmes1933)

-This module provides the connection and conversion for the two Mastertherm Heat Pump API', it is being developed as a best effort to support an integration plugin for Home Assistant.
+This module provides the connection and conversion for the two Mastertherm Heat Pump APIs.
+It is being developed as a best effort to support an integration plugin for Home Assistant.

 There are two entry points for the Mastertherm Heat Pumps:
     - mastertherm.vip-it.cz - This is the server for pre 2022 heat pumps